Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: Introduction

 In this article we survey some of the recent advances on the use and computation of the above mentioned score-based explanations, both for query answering in databases and for classification in ML.
 This is not intended to be an exhaustive survey of the area.
 Instead, it is heavily influenced by our latest research.
 Special emphasis is placed on the use of ASPs (for many more details on this see \cite{tplp}).
 Taking advantage of the introduced repair programs, we also show how to specify and compute a numerical measure of inconsistency of database \cite{lpnmr19}.
 In this case, this would be a {\em global} score, in contrast with the {\em local} scores applied to individual tuples in a database or feature values in an entity. \ To introduce the concepts and techniques we will use mostly examples, trying to convey the main intuitions and issues.

 This paper is structured as follows.
+In Section \ref{sec:back} we provide some background material on databases and answer-set programs.
 In Section \ref{sec:dbs} we concentrate on causal explanations in databases, the responsibility score, and also the {\em causal-effect} score \cite{tapp16}, as an alternative to the latter.
 In Section \ref{sec:causASPS}, we present the causality-repair connection and repair programs for causality and responsibility computation.
 In Section \ref{sec:causAttr}, we consider causality in databases at the attribute level, as opposed to the tuple level.
 In Section \ref{sec:ICs}, we introduce causality and responsibility in databases that are subject to integrity constraints.
 In Section \ref{sec:inco} we present the global inconsistency measure for a database and the ASPs to compute it.
 In Section \ref{sec:shapy}, we describe the use of the Shapley value to provide explanation scores in databases.
 In Section \ref{sec:shapy}, we describe in general terms score-based explanations for classification results.
 In Section \ref{sec:xresp} we introduce and study the $\mbox{\sf x-Resp}$ score, a simpler version of the more general $\mbox{\sf Resp}$ score that we introduce in Section \ref{sec:resp}.
 In Section \ref{sec:cips} we introduce {\em counterfactual intervention programs} (CIP), which are ASPs that specify counterfactuals and the $\mbox{\sf x-Resp}$ score.
 In Section \ref{sec:shap}, and for completeness, we briefly present the $\mbox{\sf Shap}$ score.
 We end in Section \ref{sec:last} with some final conclusions.